holistudio/project-spaceship/awesome-papers/collaib/source/files/Expert AI as a Healthcare Superpower Transcript.md

-Technologies today functional MRI and like all this stuff but that speaks there's a field I would love to see created which is molecular psychology okay where you can start to probe this one a little more than on off okay and molecular so and this is literal or metaphorical quite literally like and so play like molecular biology but this big thing in the 80s where we finally can bring like chemistry of small molecules to like pocket biology or chemical biology as
+Technologies today functional MRI and like all this stuff but that speaks there's a field I would love to see created which is molecular psychology where you can start to probe this one a little more than on off and molecular so and this is literal or metaphorical quite literally like and so play like molecular biology. but this big thing in the 80s where we finally can bring like chemistry of small molecules to like pocket biology or chemical biology as